Lockout/Tagout – Inspections

 The second method of ‘no power’ verification is necessary to be safe.
 It will depend on your setup but using a power meter to test for electricity, is a good method for most places.

 You do a similar verification with fluid valves.
 Once you shut off the valve connected to your machine or tank, visual verification is the best.
-If that’s not possible, you need to find another method of verification.
+Not possible?
+You need to find another method of verification.

 If your valve is faulty and lets fluid leak through, it can be unsafe for the maintenance worker.
 If it’s just water, it’s only a nuisance.
 But if it’s something toxic, the worker or others nearby can be injured.